ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageMethodTracer.md

 First it is described which methods of the trace server are used to generate the trace output and how the indentation is done according to the call stack for the active threads.
 However, this is only intended as background information.
-The CMethodTracer class should be used for the trace outputs, as this ensures that the exit from a method is also logged if the method is exited at an unexpected point - e.g. if an exception is thrown.
+The CMethodTracer class should be used for the trace outputs, as this ensures that the return from a method is also logged if the method is exited at an unexpected point - e.g. if an exception is thrown.

 Using Methods of the Trace Server directly